naschidaniel/laurasBlog/PRODUCTION.md

 ### Deploy djangoVue on the server

-The next steps include building the docker container on the server and providing the data from the backend django.
+To ensure that all files are stored on the server as respective users, the userid and groupid must be specified for docker.
+The information is stored in the `settings.json` file.

 ```
+# The command must be executed on the server in the user directory.
 id -u username
 id -g username
 ```

+The next steps include building the docker container on the server and providing the data from the backend django.
 ```
 ./task.py production.docker-compose.rebuild
 ./task.py production.django.migrate